Bill Anoatubby: Personal life

-Anoatubby lives in Ada, Oklahoma with his wife, Janice.
-They have two sons, Brian and Chris.
-Chris and his wife Becky have three children, Brendan, Eryn and Sydney.
-Brian and his wife Melinda have two children, Chloe and Preslea.
-He has a brother named Russel Anoatubby.
-He has three nieces Loretta (Cricket) Anoatubby, Lou Ann Anoatubby-Taylor, and Johna Anoatubby.
+Anoatubby lives in Ada, Oklahoma with his wife, the former Janice Marie Loman, who he married in December 1967.
+They have two sons, Chris, who was elected in 2019 as Lieutenant Governor of the Chickasaw Nation on a ticket with his father, and Brian.
+Chris and his wife Becky have three children, while Brian and his wife Melinda have two children.